Teaching Resources for Graduate Teaching Assistants

 24-hour crisis line: (512) 471-2255.
 Between 8:00 AM and 5:00 PM, the UT Counseling & Mental Health Center offers graduate and undergraduate students individual counseling, group classes, 24-hour telephone counseling, and a MindBody Lab.
 In the event of an emergency, you can always reach a professional at the 24-hour crisis hotline: (512) 471-CALL (2255).
 If you have a concern about an undergraduate student or graduate student, you can contact a Counselors in Academic Residence Program (CARE) counselor to follow up.
 CARE counselors are especially suited to addressing some of the following: anxiety, coping with failure, depression, managing stress, perfectionism, and test anxiety.

-The office of Services for Students with Disabilities works with all enrolled students to identify and then implement reasonable accommodations for students with physical, sensory, psychiatric, neurological, intellectual, and/or learning disabilities.
+The office of Disability and Access works with all enrolled students to identify and then implement reasonable accommodations for students with physical, sensory, psychiatric, neurological, intellectual, and/or learning disabilities.
 Please advertise this service to your students early and often each semester.
 SSD professionals also work to help enrolled graduate students receive reasonable accommodations related to disabilities that may affect their ability to access or complete coursework.
 Please note that University ADA coordinators are able to work with graduate students to implement reasonable accommodations related to their employment [i.e. a position as a Teaching Assistant (TA), Assistant Instructor (AI), Graduate Research Assistant (GRA), or part-time employee].

 Title IX Office